 The online advising session is available as a convenience for students who are unable to attend an in-person FFAR session.
 However, it is highly recommended that you make every effort to complete the FFAR in-person at the Early Registration event in April (link to ER registration) or, after April, at the Pocatello or Idaho Falls Central Advising office.

-NOTE: The FAR information will allow you to make informed decisions and assist you in achieving your educational goals in a timely and cost-effective manner.
-Advisors are available to guide students, however, students are ultimately responsible for knowing and understanding university and college policies.
+NOTE: The FFAR information will allow you to make informed decisions and assist you in achieving your educational goals in a timely and cost-effective manner.
+Advisors are available to guide students, however, students are ultimately responsible for knowing and understanding university and college policies as listed in the Undergraduate Catalog

 President, Provost, College Dean, Department Chair, Faculty.
 Idaho State University is led by the President who has responsibility for the entire institution.
 The Provost/Vice President is second in line to the president and has authority over the academic units of the university.
 A Dean is in charge of managing an academic unit referred to as a "college."
 Colleges are made up of departments.
 Each department in a college has a Chairperson who manages department operations.
 Faculty are the instructors of the discipline who, in addition to teaching, also advise students, conduct research, and provide service to the greater community.
 See Idaho State University Organizational Chart Here!